jamesrharwood/thesis/chapters/appendix/ideas.md

 <!-- #TODO check data.
 Is the point about acronyms being meaningless my addition? -->
 * Reporting guideline names could be descriptive, as acronyms may be meaningless to novice users.
-* Related reporting guidelines should use consistent names to show relationships (e.g. PRISMA and PRISMA-P appear more related than CONSORT and SPRIT).
+* Related reporting guidelines should use consistent names to show relationships (e.g., PRISMA and PRISMA-P appear more related than CONSORT and SPRIT).

 ######## Who could do this: Guideline developers, EQUATOR Network